lilab-bcb/cumulus/docs/chromap.rst

 	  - "I1"
 	  - "I1"
         * - read_format
-          - Format for read files and barcode files
+          - [chromap option -\\-read-format] Format for read files and barcode files
           - "r1:0:-1,bc:0:-1"
           - "r1:0:-1,bc:0:-1"
         * - chromap_version
 	  - Chromap version to use.
 Currently only support ``0.1.3``.
 	  - "0.1.3"
-          -
+          - "0.1.3"
 	* - split_alignment
-	  - Allow split alignments.
+	  - [chromap option -\\-split-alignment] Allow split alignments.
 This option should be set only when mapping Hi-C reads.
 	  - False
           -
 	* - max_edit_dist_e
-	  - Max edit distance allowed to map a read.
+	  - [chromap option -e] Max edit distance allowed to map a read.
 	  - 8
           - 8
 	* - min_num_minimizer_s
-	  - Min number of minimizers required to map a read.
+	  - [chromap option -s] Min number of minimizers required to map a read.
 	  - 2
           - 2
 	* - ignore_minimizer_times_f
-	  - Skip minimizers occuring > INT1 [500] times.
+	  - [chromap option -f] Skip minimizers occuring > INT1 [500] times.
 INT2 [1000] is the threshold for a second round of seeding.
 	  - "500,1000"
           - "500,1000"
 	* - max_insert_size_l
-	  - Max insert size, only for paired-end read mapping.
+	  - [chromap option -l] Max insert size, only for paired-end read mapping.
 	  - 1000
           - 1000
 	* - min_mapq_q
-	  - Min MAPQ in range [0, 60] for mappings to be output.
+	  - [chromap option -q] Min MAPQ in range [0, 60] for mappings to be output.
 	  - 30
           - 30
 	* - min_read_length
-	  - Skip mapping the reads of length less than Min read length.
+	  - [chromap option -\\-min-read-length] Skip mapping the reads of length less than Min read length.
 	  - 30
           - 30
 	* - trim_adaptors
+	  - | [chromap option -\\-trim-adapters]
-	  - | Try to trim adapters on 3’.
+            | Try to trim adapters on 3’.
 This only works for paired-end reads.
             | When the fragment length indicated by the read pair is less than the length of the reads,
             | the two mates are overlapped with each other.
 Then the regions outside the overlap are regarded as adapters and trimmed.
 	  - True
           -
 	* - remove_pcr_duplicates
+	  - | [chromap option -\\-remove-pcr-duplicates]
-	  - Remove PCR duplicates.
+            | Remove PCR duplicates.
 	  - True
           -
 	* - remove_pcr_duplicates_at_bulk_level
+	  - | [chromap option -\\-remove-pcr-duplicates-at-bulk-level]
-	  - Remove PCR duplicates at bulk level for single cell data.
+            | Remove PCR duplicates at bulk level for single cell data.
 	  - False
           -
 	* - remove_pcr_duplicates_at_cell_level
-	  - Chromap version to use.
-Currently only support ``0.1.3``.
+	  - | [chromap option -\\-remove-pcr-duplicates-at-cell-level]
+            | Remove PCR duplicates at cell level for single cell data.
-	  - "0.1.3"
+	  - False
-          - True
+          -
 	* - tn5_shift
+          - | [chromap option -\\-Tn5-shift]
-	  - | Perform Tn5 shift.
+	    | Perform Tn5 shift.
 When this option is turned on,
             | the forward mapping start positions are increased by 4bp and the reverse
             | mapping end positions are decreased by 5bp.
 Note that this works only when --SAM is NOT set.
 	  - True
           -
 	* - low_mem
+          - | [chromap option -\\-low-mem]
-	  - | Use low memory mode.
+	    | Use low memory mode.
 When this option is set,
             | multiple temporary intermediate mapping files might be
             | generated on disk and they are merged at the end of processing to reduce memory usage.
             | When this is NOT set, all the mapping results are kept in the memory before